Marco-Cheng/marco-cheng.github.io/content/home/misc.md

     I'm also a problem setter of the Chinese National Olympiad in Informatics in 2021.
 Here is the problem I set ([original version in Chinese](https://uoj.ac/problem/676), [English translation](https://www.acmicpc.net/problem/25068)).

+* #### **TV Appearance**

+I was fortunate to be the participant of the well-known TV show "Super Brain" (最强大脑 in Chinese) in 2023.
+It's truly a fun and unforgettable experience.

 * #### **SOCIAL WORK**

-  * I was gratefully elected and served as the president of Yao Class Students' Congress at Tsinghua University for 2022-23 academic year, and I was the vice president and deputy secretary the year before.
+  * I was gratefully elected and served as the president of Yao Class Students' Congress at Tsinghua University for 2022-23 academic year, and I was the vice president and deputy secretary for 2021-22 academic year.

   * I'm a member of the Algorithm Association at Tsinghua University.
 And I served as the problem setter and coordinator of a number of contests (including National Olympiad in Informatics (2021), Tsinghua University Programming Contest (2020, 2021, 2022)).